243

-Year 243 (CCXLIII) was a common year starting on Sunday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Arrianus and Papus (or, less frequently, year 996 Ab urbe condita).
+Year 243 (CCXLIII) was a common year starting on Sunday of the Julian calendar.
+At the time, it was known in Rome as the Year of the Consulship of Arrianus and Papus (or, less frequently, year 996 Ab urbe condita).
 The denomination 243 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.